Every successful restaurant has one thing in common: they know exactly who they are serving.

 Behavioral Factors: How Do Your Customers Dine?

 Understanding customer behavior helps you refine your approach to service, marketing, and menu design.
+Behavior and habits are the ‘what’ people actually do based on their psychographics, including activities and buying habits.

 By analyzing how your guests interact with your restaurant and others like it, you can anticipate their needs and adjust your business strategy accordingly.

-Key behavioral factors include:.
+Key behavioral factors include:

 • Dining Habits: Do they eat out frequently or only for special occasions?